greatibbe/expat-app/README.md

 ## Step 8: Make yourself the first admin

-1. Open your live link, **Request access**, sign up with your own details.
+1. Open your live link, **Request access**, enter your name, a service number (e.g. `4655`), and an email address (used only for password recovery, never for login).
+The app shows your login username as you type — built from your initials + service number (e.g. "Mohamed Ali" + `4655` → `ma_4655`).
+Set a password and submit.
 2. **Firestore Database → Data → users** collection → open your account's document.
 3. Change `status` to `approved` and `role` to `admin`.
 Save.
-4. Reload the app — you'll see the **Administrator** view (Approvals / All users / Registry tabs).
+4. Reload the app — you'll see the **Administrator** view (Approvals / All users / Resets / Registry tabs).

 From then on, approve everyone else from inside the app — no more Firebase Console needed for day-to-day use.

+**Note on login:** people sign in with a **username** (like `ma_4655`) built from their own initials — not an email address.
+Behind the scenes, Firebase still requires an email format internally, so the app auto-generates a hidden one from the username; nobody ever sees or needs to know it.
+Since the username is generated the same way every time from name + service number, Firebase itself blocks anyone from accidentally registering a duplicate.

+**Password resets:** since login has no real email attached, self-service "forgot password" isn't possible on its own.
+Instead: a person taps **Forgot password?** on the login screen and enters their username → this creates a request → you approve it from the **Resets** tab → the app sends a real password-reset email to the address they signed up with.
+Nothing is reset until you approve it.

 ## Step 9: Install on your phone